The Law School Admissions Process

 Before going into what the application process entails, the step of "narrowing down" prospective law schools deserves some attention.
 There are a number of excellent publications available to a person contemplating law school.
 Two of these will prove very useful.
 One is an extremely insightful book by Sally F. Goldfarb titled Inside the Law Schools: A Guide by Students for Students, 7th ed.
 This book is a compilation of almost every American law school as seen through the eyes of people who have lived and studied there.
 As its title states, students have provided objective assessments of the law school which they have attended.
 This richly informative source also contains data on employment opportunities for potential graduates of each school.
 This, of course, is a primary concern of anyone contemplating law school.

-Another helpful source is The Official Guide to U.S. Law Schools Prelaw Handbook, issued by the Law School Admission Council and the Law School Admissions Services.
+Another helpful source is LSAC Official Guide to ABA-Approved Law Schools, issued by the Law School Admission Council and the Law School Admissions Services.
 This book, published in cooperation with the American Bar Association and the Association of American Law Schools, is a first rate source of information.
 The guide contains articles on the legal profession, getting into law school, choosing the right law school, financing a law school education, and a lengthy section of descriptions and profiles on each American law school.
 There are also useful appendices providing further law school Information.
 If this source does not provide enough data, there is a list of "other sources of information" in the introduction.
 This book can be purchased through the Law Services Information Book which, in turn, can be obtained from your prelaw advisor.
 The Law Services Information Book is a requirement for all law school candidates.
 It contains essential information and forms for the application process.
 There is an explanation about the Law School Data Assembly Service (LSDAS) and what it means to the applicant-which is everything.
 The LSDAS compiles all undergraduate and, I appropriate, graduate records into one concise report.
 This report is what the law schools receive as the record of an applicant's academic achievements.
 There are forms and cards in the back of the Law School Information Book for the LSDAS.
-Also included is a of dates and test centers for the Law School Admission Test (LSAT), which is administered quarterly.
+Also included are dates and test centers for the Law School Admission Test (LSAT), which is administered quarterly.
 There is also a section of sample LSAT questions similar in structure to those that appear on the actual test.

 The Law School Information Book contains important law school codes, undergraduate major codes and college codes -all of which will be required when filling out the cards and forms found in the back of the book.
 The forms are completed in the same way as an answer sheet for a multiple-choice test is completed (#2 pencil, etc.).
 The forms are for enrollment into the LSDAS and LSAT registration, and must be used for these purposes.